 Once you have all that taken care of, I would recommend that you start getting your dog ready at least a month before you go.
 You should buy or borrow an airline travel carrier if you are bringing the dog to the plane with you such as the Petsfit Expandable Pet Carrier or with carriers that go in the cargo hold such as the Midwest Skudo Plastic Pet Carriers , so that they are accustomed to it by the time you leave as this will minimize their stress during travel.

 You can do things like short car rides with them.
 Also leave the carrier around the house so the can check it out.
 That way, they’re already comfortable with it as a safe space before you leave.

 Put bedding or “absorbent material” on the bottom of the carrier.
 Attach food and water dishes (empty of course) to the inside of the carrier.
 Make sure they can get to them from the outside.

 On the day before the flight to Costa Rica put a travel label to the carrier and put your name, address and cell number as well as your final destination, and where you or a contact person can be reached as soon as the flight arrives.

-Also take your dog on an excercise day of his life so that he gets as tired as can be, if you have a flight that leaves at night, the day of is fine as well.
+Also take your dog on an exercise day of his life so that he gets as tired as can be, if you have a flight that leaves at night, the day of is fine as well.
 Lastly try not feed your dog for four to six hours before you leave.

 One last note: Don’t forget your coming back so be sure to check regulations on your dog back home as well..
 Quarantine rules may apply even if your dog has only been gone a short time.

-Preparing For The Flight to Costa Rica
+Preparing Your Dog For A Flight to Costa Rica

 Getting your dog ready for the flight to Costa Rica is even more important then the flight itself therefore, when deciding on what airline, whether you are flying with your pet or it is flying without you, I would recommend that you go with direct flights.